materight/ais-projects/bio_inspired_ai/notes.md

 ## Lab.
 05 - Constrained Problems

 ### Exercise 1
-- **How do your results change from the unconstrained version (from the previous lab)?** \
+- **How do your results change from the unconstrained version (from the previous lab on the brake system)?** \
 With respect to the unconstrained solution, the range of the results is much narrower (see image below).
-In particular, the maximum stopping time (f1) is shorter from (~16 to ~11), and the maximum weight (f0) is lower (from ~2.2 to ~1.5).
+In particular, the maximum stopping time (f1) is shorter (from ~16 to ~11), and the maximum weight (f0) is lower (from ~2.2 to ~1.5).
 Moreover, the tradeoff between the two  metrics is less "steep", i.e. it's more difficult to identify an elbow in the trade-off between weight and stopping time w.r.t. the unconstrained version, and therefore it's more difficult to identify the "best" solutions with the best trade-off in the Pareto front.

 <p align="center">
     <img src="img/lab05_es1_1.png" alt="Pareto front analysis" width="300"/>
 </p>

 - **Do your previous parameters continue to solve the problem?** \
-Yes, the parameters used for the unconstrained version (pop_size=20, max_gen=100) obtain better results than the default ones (pop_size=10, max_gen=10).
+Yes, the parameters used for the unconstrained version (pop_size=20, max_gen=100) obtained better results than the default ones (pop_size=10, max_gen=10).

 - **Try to increase the population size and/or the number of generations to see if you can find better solutions.** \
 By increasing the parameters values to pop_size=30 and max_gen=500 we obtain a larger choice of good solutions and the Pareto front become more visible.
 However, the solutions are not particularly better in terms of dominance with the previous ones.